SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/gotchas/bitwiseoperators/readme.md

 - `args != null`
 - `args.length() > 23`

-When `args` is not `null`, then the code will check the length and the `if` statement will function as expected.

-When `args` is `null`, then the code will fail with a `NullPointerException` because `args != null` will evaluate to `false`, but the other boolean condition has to be evaluated to allow the Bitwise operation to complete, and we can't call the `length` method on a `null` Object.
+This leaves my code open to a `NullPointerException` if `args` is `null` because we will always perform the check for `args.length`, even when `args` is `null` because both boolean conditions have to be evaluated.

 ## Boolean Operators Short Circuit Evaluation